Marion Naifeh: Married life

 Marion and George Naifeh had one child, the author and entrepreneur Steven Naifeh (b.
 1952), while living in Tehran, Iran, but lost their second child, Roger (1954), in Baghdad.
 Marion almost died after the child was stillborn, so she went to Tulsa, Oklahoma, to await the birth of their third child, Carolyn (b.
-1956).
+1956), who would later cofound Our Place Nashville, a community for adults with developmental disabilities.

 Naifeh was accustomed to a tumultuous life marked by frequent moves.
 In addition to leaving Meshed in 1952 due to political strife, Naifeh had been evacuated earlier from China in 1941 due to the Sino-Japanese War, be evacuated along with her husband and daughter from Libya during the Six-Day War of 1967, and finally from Pakistan during the Pakistan-India War of 1971.

 Marion and George Naifeh returned to the United States for good in 1980, moving to Washington, D.C., where George cofounded the American-Arab Affairs Council, later renamed the Middle East Policy Council.
 The couple retired to Aiken, South Carolina, in 1998.
-George Naifeh died in 2006.
+George Naifeh died in 2006, at the age of 82.

+Marion Naifeh died at her son's home in Aiken, South Carolina on May 20, 2023, at the age of 95.